Patrick Trémeau: Trial and sentence

-The trial began in October 1998, to almost total indifference: no journalist as present to cover the event, despite the high number of victims (13).
-The last of said victims was not informed about the holding of the trial and, thus, could be a civil party.
+The trial began in October 1998, to almost total indifference: no journalist was present to cover the event, despite the high number of victims (13).
+The last of the said victims was not informed about the holding of the trial and, thus, could be a civil party.
 After the trial, Trémeau was sentenced to 16 years' imprisonment, together with a minimum sentence of 8 years.

 Detention and release

-In the years following his conviction, Patrick Trémeau repeatedly asked for early release, to no avail.
+In the years following his conviction, Trémeau repeatedly asked for early release, to no avail.
 On May 7, 2005, after spending 10 years in prison, he was released from the prison in Melun, near the end of the sentence.
 He was put on parole, but without any obligation to report his situation to a social worker.

 Recidivism and arrest

 On June 5, 2005, a 24-year-old woman named Cecilia was attacked and raped in the garbage room of her apartment building, in the 16th arrondissement of Paris.
 On June 20, another young woman was attacked in her building on Thionville Street, in the 19th arrondissement (the circumstances of this attack remain unclear), and finally, a third victim was assaulted on September 17, 2005.
 The Judicial Police of Paris, who were in charge of these rape cases, came to the certainty that these women had been attacked by the same rapist that plagued the city 10 years earlier: Patrick Trémeau.
 Two inspectors went to his mother's home, finding him there.
 Arrested, Patrick made a tearful confession, but denied raping Cecilia, the first victim.